ivanrichmond/hello/README.md

 6. Technical debt.
 ## Technical Debt
 1. Put /admin under admin privs, so that only someone logged in as an admin can get to it. **DONE**
-2. Several components use components directly out of Semantic UI.
-Pull these out and put them under wrappers, then use the wrappers, so that I can be almost totally independent of SUI.
-That way, if I decide to change CSS libraries, I can easily change just these libraries. **PARTIALLY DONE**
-    a.
-Wrap simple ones. **DONE**
-    b.
-SUI components that have sub-components, like Form, are trickier, because they need subcomponents wrapped, like Form.Input --> AppForm.Input.
+2. Make sure all SUI components are under wrappers, to decouple CSS library from app. **DONE**
 3. In AuthProvider, change `user` to something like `currentUser`.
 4. In AuthProvider, consider not using `useMemo` or else use `useMemo` in NoticeProvider, so that they're consistent.

 ### Monorepo'ish architecture